MicrosoftDocs/power-platform/power-platform/alm/alm-for-developers.md

 We'll start off talking a little about team development and then dive into Azure DevOps and available build tools.

-To learn more about key ALM concepts and working with solutions, see [Overview of application lifecycle management](overview-alm.md) and watch this video.
+To learn more about key ALM concepts and working with solutions, see [Overview of application lifecycle management](overview-alm.md) and watch the following video.<p/>

 > [!VIDEO https://learn-video.azurefd.net/vod/player?ev=powerful-devs-conference&session=how-to-do-alm-with-power-platform]